andrewjmack/CryptoClustering/README.md

 Univ of Denver: Data Analytics | July 2024 | Andrew Mack

 ### Summary
-The purpose of this proejct is to utilize knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+The purpose of this project is to utilize knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.

 The following stages were involved:
 - Finding the best value for k after scaling a dataframe